wiseman-timelord/FreqBeat/README.md

 - Python
 - Windows (Optional).

-### DISCLAIMER
+## DISCLAIMER
-Read "License.Txt", its, what its there for and why its supplied with the package.
+The "License.Txt" covers, this and relating, stuff.